Implementing Referential Integrity and Shared Logic in a RDB

 - Multiple entity representation

 - Lazy reads

-- Association, aggregation,
+- Association, aggregation, and composition

 - Architectural layering

 An entity can be represented in different ways.
 For example, customer data can be displayed on an HTML page, be used to create a customer object that resides on an application server, and be stored in the database.
 Keeping these various representations in sync is a concurrency control issue.
 Concurrency control is nothing new, it is something that you need to deal with in a multi-user system regardless of the implementation technology being used.
 However, when you are using object technology and relational technology together you are in a situation where you are implementing structure in two places: In your object schema as classes that have interrelationships and in your data schema as tables with interrelationships.
 You will implement similar structures in each place.
 For example you will have an Order object that has a collection of OrderItem object in your object schema and an Order table that is related to the OrderItem table.
 It should be obvious that you need to deal with referential integrity issues within each schema.
 What isn’t so obvious is that because the same entities are represented in multiple schemas you have “cross schema” referential integrity issues to deal with as well.